Description

 On farms, measures taken by workers to protect pigs from swine flu also help to reduce the risk of pig-to-human transmission.

-Proper personal protection measures include wearing clean clothes and boots on the farm, as well as changing them and then washing your hands after leaving a building.
-If you have a wound on your hand, bandage it and wear gloves.
+Proper personal protection measures include wearing clean outer clothing, gloves and boots on the farm, as well as changing them and then washing your hands after leaving a building.

 Surveillance